-To assist broadcasters, the BSA undertook research of publicly available local and international resources that provide guidance and principles for media reporting on terrorism and crisis events.
-The findings of our research are set out in the report below
+Immediately following the March 2019 Mosque attacks, the BSA undertook research of publicly available local and international resources that provide guidance and principles for media reporting on terrorism and crisis events.

 Broadcaster representatives have prepared a guidance note for broadcasters on using third party content, including content sourced from social media platforms.
 This will assist broadcasters to think about the key questions to consider before using third party content in broadcasting, including: